Shashank-Rane/E-Commerce-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.

+Run `npm run start` for a dev server and node server to run simultaneously.
+Navigate to `http://localhost:4200/`.
+To check the data added in the MongoDB .Press the Get Cart Data button under Go to Cart button which would fetch cart details from DB.

 # Login
 Please enter any credentials as only required validation is implemented.

 ## Development server